Joe Milazzo II, PERTA executive director

-Joe holds master’s degrees in both business management and civil engineering from North Carolina State University and a bachelor’s degree in civil engineering from Pennsylvania State University.
-He has been a licensed professional engineer in North Carolina for more than 20 years, and a registered lobbyist in North Carolina for more than 15 years.
-He has been with RTA since 2002.
+Joe holds master’s degrees in both business management and civil engineering from NC State University and a bachelor’s degree in civil engineering from Penn State.
+He has been a licensed professional engineer in North Carolina for more than two decades, and a registered lobbyist in North Carolina for nearly 20 years.

 Jacob enhances the membership experience and sustains program efficiency for the RTA business coalition.
 He provides dedicated organizational management through high-level administrative support of the RTA executive director, primary coordination of RTA events and meetings, and ongoing membership program operations.